-Day 8 You will be collected from your accommodation and travel south through the Cuillin Hills and back over to the mainland.
-You will stop to visit the famous stronghold Eilean Donan Castle, used in the film "Highlander", set at the junction of 3 lochs as protection against Viking raiders, before travelling east for stunning views over Loch Duich and the 5 Sisters of Kintail.
-On to Loch Ness for lunch and the possibility of spotting "Nessie".
+Day 8 You will be collected from your accommodation for the short drive to the famous stronghold of Eilean Donan Castle, used in the film "Highlander", set at the junction of 3 lochs as protection against Viking raiders.
+Then you travel east taking in the stunning views over Loch Duich and the 5 Sisters of Kintail.
+Continue on to Loch Ness for lunch and the possibility of spotting "Nessie".

 Half an hour south of Loch Ness you will stop in the village of Spean Bridge and join a new bus for the continuation of your tour to Orkney.
 Your guides will help you transfer your luggage and introduce you to your new travelling companions.